VasylVaskivskyi/biostitch/README.md

 **`--make_preview`**  enabling this flag will generate z-max projection of the first channel (usually DAPI) to the out_dir.

+**`--save_params`**     will save parameters estimated during stitching into 3 csv files (image_ids, x_sizes, y_sizes)

+**`--load_params`**     specify folder that contains the following csv files: image_ids.csv, x_size.csv, y_sizes.csv, that contain previously estimated parameters

 ## Example usage

 `python image_stitcher --xml "/path/to/dataset/Images/Index.idx.xml" --img_dir "/path/to/dataset/Images/" --out_dir "/path/to/out/directory/" --mode "maxz" --adaptive --overlap 0.1 0.1 --make_preview --stitch_channels "DAPI" "ALEXA 568" --channels_to_correct_illumination "DAPI"`

-You start with telling python to run the folder `image_stitcher`, then you have to specify paths where Index.idx.xml (`--xml`) and images (`--img_dir`) are stored, and (`--out_dir`) where you want to save the stitched image.
+You start by telling python to run the folder `image_stitcher`, then you have to specify paths where Index.idx.xml (`--xml`) and images (`--img_dir`) are stored, and (`--out_dir`) where you want to save the stitched image.
 If output directory does not exist it will be created.
 The output file will have the name from the xml file tag name.

 Then add name of the `--mode`**:** `maxz` will write maximum z-projections of every channel, `regular_channel` will be processing and writing image to the disk by channels, and `regular_plane` will be processing and writing image to disk by z-planes.

 The flag `--adaptive` enables adaptive estimation of overlap between images, however when enabling in you have to specify **maximum percent of overlap** between images in the `--overlap` command **in fractions of 1**.
 The overlap in theory should not be a big value, typically 10-20 percent (0.1-0.2).

 The flag `--make_preview` will allow to save max z-projection of the first channel which is usually a DAPI channel, to assess if stitching was successful or use later for registration.

 If you want to select specific channels to be stitched you can specify them in `--stitch_cahnnels` command, separated by space, the default value is to stitch all channels.
 Use double quotes (**"Alto 490LS"**) if names have spaces.

 If you want to correct uneven illumination in one of the channels you can specify it in the `--channels_to_correct_illumination` command, default value is apply correction to all channels.
 You can provide `none` to prevent applying illumination correction.

+Finally, if you want to save estimated stitching parameters use `--save_params` flag, and if you want to load previously estimated files use `--load_params` specifying path to the directory which contains 3 csv files: image_ids.csv, x_sizes.csv, y_sizes.csv

 ## Dependencies